Emilia-Capital/fewer-tags/readme.txt

 2. Fewer Tags adds a column to the Tags overview page, showing which tags are live and which aren't.

 == Changelog ==

+= 1.4 =

+* Changed the option name from `joost_min_posts_count` to `fewer_tags` so it's more recognizable for people.
+* Added uninstall functionality that removes the setting from the database on uninstall of the plugin.
+* Simplified the autoloader, no longer requiring composer packages.
+* Added videos for Fewer Tags Free and Fewer Tags Pro to the readme.txt.

 = 1.3.3 =